 The e3iVR conference took place in April 2017 in the Discovery Building on the University of Wisconsin-Madison campus.
 The conference featured a series of talks and breakout sessions, some of which were open to the public, and focused on the development of ethical standards in the emerging and growing field of Virtual Reality.

-The objective of this conference is to produce a set of guidelines for the ethical conduct of research experiments as well as clinical treatments including informed consent, integrity of the sense of person, meaningful explanation of side effects and consequences of a VR experience, and fair notification of the extensive data tracking now possible in these systems.
+The objective of this conference was to produce a set of guidelines for the ethical conduct of research experiments as well as clinical treatments including informed consent, integrity of the sense of person, meaningful explanation of side effects and consequences of a VR experience, and fair notification of the extensive data tracking now possible in these systems.

-The conference is hosted by the Living Environments Laboratory at the Wisconsin Institute for Discovery and is supported by a grant from the Agency for Healthcare Research and Quality (award R13HS024833) with guidance from our e3iVR Advisory Panel.
+The conference was hosted by the Living Environments Laboratory at the Wisconsin Institute for Discovery and is supported by a grant from the Agency for Healthcare Research and Quality (award R13HS024833) with guidance from our e3iVR Advisory Panel.

 For additional information regarding this conference, please e-mail e3iVR@discovery.wisc.edu or call Erica Gill (Conference Organizer) at 608-316-4327.